 Tip: Sit at the pasta-counter seats if they're on offer.
 The kitchen rolls dough at eye level.

-Boka in Chicago is Lee Wolen's Michelin-starred dining room beside Alinea on Halsted, with a quiet garden courtyard and a roast-chicken-for-two worth the table.
+Boka in Chicago is Lee Wolen's Michelin-starred dining room beside Alinea on Halsted, with a quiet garden courtyard and a roast-chicken-for-two worth.

 Signature: Roasted chicken for two, Garganelli pasta